Panzers in Normandy

 Day 4 - Omaha Beach, La Cambe & Overlord Museum

-Bank in Normandy, today we look at the American use of armoured divisions and start on Omaha Beach where Sherman DD tanks ran into problems on D-Day.
-We visit the Omaha Beach museum and see a Sherman before moving onto La Cambe for a look at the decorated German panzer crews buried there including Tiger Ace Michael Wittmann.
-After lunch we visit the Overlord Museum.
-We also visit the site of Barkmann's corner and look at how a single Panther tank held up the American advance here in 1944.
+Today we look at the American use of armoured divisions and start on Omaha Beach where Sherman DD tanks ran into problems on D-Day.
+We visit the Omaha Beach Museum and see a Sherman before moving onto La Cambe for a look at the decorated German panzer crews buried there including Tiger Ace Michael Wittmann.
+After lunch we visit the ever expanding Overlord Museum with an unrivalled collection of original WWII tanks in Normandy.
+We then follow Operation Cobra in the St. Jean de Daye and Le Dézert area.

 Included meals: Breakfast